Salt to the Sea: Plot

 Throughout the journey to the evacuation ships, the refugees get to know one another.
-It is revealed that Emilia is eight months pregnant after an assault by Russian soldiers; Florian, the restoration artist, is on the run for stealing a piece of art from the Amber Room; and Joana feels responsible for some of the deaths of her family.
+It is revealed that fifteen-year-old Emilia is eight months pregnant after an assault by Russian soldiers; Florian, the restoration artist, is on the run for stealing a piece of art from the Amber Room; and Joana is secretly a "murderer".
 By the time the group reaches the evacuation ships, their relationships are solidified.
 It is clear that Joana and Florian have fallen in love, and Emilia sees Florian as a symbol of good men.
+As the group tries to cross a frozen harbor to get to the ships, Russians bomb the harbor, killing Ingrid.

-At this point, the group comes into contact with Alfred who is their only hope of getting tickets to the boats.
-They board the Wilhelm Gustoff.
+When they reach western Germany, the group comes into contact with Alfred, their only hope of getting tickets to the boats.
+They board the Wilhelm Gustloff, the largest ship in the harbor.
+Eva boards another boat, the Hansa.
+Since Hitler hates Poles, and since the ships are all German ships, Emilia poses as a Latvian woman to protect herself.

-While on the boat the story progresses.
-Emilia gives birth; Joana works as a nurse; Florian hides from Nazis who are looking for him.
-One day, Russian torpedoes hit the Wilhelm Gustoff (the boat they are on).
+While on the boat, Emilia gives birth to a daughter, Halinka; Joana works as a nurse; Florian hides from Nazis who are looking for him since he stole an artifact from the Amber Room.
+Just hours after setting sail, three Russian torpedoes hit the Wilhelm Gustloff.
 Quickly, the ship sinks, and thousands die.
-However, Joana, Florian, and Emilia's baby can escape on a lifeboat along with a boy named Klaus.
-Emilia, on the other hand, finds herself on a different lifeboat with Alfred, the Nazi.
-It comes to light that Emilia is Polish and Alfred attempts to kill her.
-Ultimately, both Emilia and Alfred perish.
+However, Joana, Florian, and Halinka escape on a lifeboat, along with Klaus, after Emilia sacrifices her spot in the lifeboat for him.
+Heinz drowns as he tries to swim to the lifeboat as he gave his life vest to Florian.
+As the lifeboat rows away, Florian realizes that Alfred is holding his pack, his most important possession.

+Emilia finds Alfred and they escape the sinking ship on a raft.
+Instead of sadness and grieving over the dead, all selfish Alfred thinks about is his highly longed-for medal for his service to Germany.
+While on the raft, Emilia accidentally speaks in Polish, giving herself away.
+Alfred tries to kill her, but fails and suffers fatal injuries in the process, dying shortly after.
+Not long after, Emilia freezes to death and sees her late mother and brother.

-The book concludes with a glimpse into the future.
-Joana and Florian live in the United States.
-They have Emilia's baby, the boy Klaus, and a child of their own.
-In a letter sent by Clara Christensen, a Danish woman, it is told that Emilia's body was found washed up on shore, and she was buried.
+In 1969, Joana and Florian are married and live in the United States.
+They have adopted Halinka, Klaus, and now have a child of their own as well.
+In a letter sent by Clara Christensen, a Danish woman, it is told that Emilia's body was found washed up on shore, and she was buried by a grove of roses near Christensen's cottage.